canjs/canjs/guides/getting-started-tutorial/loading-states.md

 - - -

-Loading data from a remote server never happens immediately, so it’s best practice to show some sort of indicator to improve the user’s experience.
+Loading data from a remote server never happens immediately, so it’s a best practice to show some sort of indicator to improve the user’s experience.
 CanJS makes this easy with observable promises.